antoinegaubil/AI-War-Game/README.md

 1. Game Mode Selection:

-Choose between "human vs human," "human vs AI," or "AI vs AI" to customize the gaming experience.
+Choose between "human vs human," "human vs AI," or "AI vs AI".

-Alpha-Beta Pruning:
+2. Alpha-Beta Pruning:

-2. Toggle alpha-beta pruning on or off to influence the efficiency of the algorithm.
+Toggle alpha-beta pruning on or off to influence the efficiency of the algorithm.

-Maximum Search Time:
+3. Maximum Search Time:

-3. Set a time limit for the algorithm's exploration, providing control over computational resources.
+Set a time limit for the algorithm's exploration; control computational ressources.

-Maximum Rounds per Game:
+4. Maximum Rounds per Game:

-4. Define the maximum number of rounds in a single game, allowing for variability in gameplay duration.
+Define the maximum number of rounds in a single game.

-Depth of Search Tree:
+5. Depth of Search Tree:

-5. Adjust the depth of the search tree to determine the algorithm's exploration depth and influence strategic decision-making.
+Adjust the depth of the search tree to determine the algorithm's exploration depth.